ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 So a 64 pattern can be enlarged to a 128 pattern and the content will be duplicated.
 Just right-click on a pattern and choose "Duplicate content ...".

-### Useful keyboard shortcuts
+### Useful global keyboard shortcuts

 Some useful keyboard shortcuts for mixing and analysing.
 These can be found under "Global \ Simple Pianoroll - Workflow Tools".
-Supported plugins is currently limited.
+Supported plugins are currently limited.
 Other plugins can be added via feature requests.

 #### Audio reference switch